martinsumner/riak_kv/docs/RiakTheoryGuide.md

 - `riak_core_ring_manager`
   - A process that marshalls updates to the ring, and ensures that stable versions of the ring are available to database processes via a low latency cache.
 `riak_core_vnode`
-  - The behaviour which the `riak_kv_vnode` implements, that defines the callback functions necessray for the vnode to handle requests and also changes to the ring (e.g. handoffs).
+  - The behaviour which the `riak_kv_vnode` implements, that defines the callback functions necessary for the vnode to handle requests and also changes to the ring (e.g. handoffs).
 `riak_core_vnode_proxy`
   - Every vnode has a proxy that forwards requests to the vnode, whilst tracking the size of the message queue on the vnode.
   - The proxy is repsonsible for blocking access to the vnode when the message queue (also known as the mailbox) is overloaded.
-  - All vnode requests are forwarded through the proxy, but Responses bypass the proxy and are sent directly back to the requesting process.
+  - All vnode requests are forwarded through the proxy, but responses bypass the proxy and are sent directly back to the requesting process.
 `riak_core_vnode_manager`
   - Responsible for starting local vnodes when required by the ring, and stopping those vnodes no longer required.
     - The receipt of a request for a vnode that is not started locally, will also prompt the starting of a vnode - there is no wait for periodic ring checks to detect the change of topology.